CodeURJC-FW-2025-26/webapp14/README.md

 **/public**
 - `css/` – Stylesheets used across the website.
 - `img/` – All static images used in the web app (product photos, icons, etc.).
-- `js/` – Client-side JavaScript for interactive features like infinite scroll, AJAX operations, and form validation
+- `js/` – Client-side JavaScript for interactive features:
+  - `app.js` – Infinite scroll functionality, dynamic product loading,AJAX operations, and form interactions
+  - `upload.js` – Client-side validation for both upload and edit forms with:validation
 - `data/`
   - `data.json` – Example product data.
   - `images/` – Can be used for storing product images loaded from JSON.